Updated: July 09, 2024 7 mins read Published: January 30, 2024

 Greeneye Technology – Spray less, grow more

 Greeneye applies AI and deep learning technologies to reinvent the herbicide application process by shifting from broadcast spraying with a lot of herbicide waste to precise and selective farming spray solutions.
-Their product is designed to decrease the use of herbicides that cause soil and water contamination and to solve the issue of herbicide resistance while saving healthy plants from spraying-related risks.
+Their product for intelligent spraying in agriculture is designed to decrease the use of herbicides that cause soil and water contamination and to solve the issue of herbicide resistance while saving healthy plants from spraying-related risks.

 Technologies required to build smart spraying solutions

-Apart from building market-ready solutions, companies who offer targeted AgriTech expertise can contribute to smart spraying technology in several ways:
+Apart from building market-ready smart spray solutions, companies who offer targeted AgriTech expertise can contribute to smart spraying technology in several ways:

 • Structuring and processing field data — As data flows increase year after year, farmers have a hard time dealing with all their data on their own.
 Farming software companies can simplify communication between different traditional and vertical farming systems by structuring data and preparing it for the specific task for which it will be used.